-As a nation, right now today, wherever you are sitting and wherever people are standing in Charlottesville, we need to begin taking the words of Reverend Turner seriously.
+As a nation, right now today, wherever you are sitting, wherever people are standing in Charlottesville, and wherever a black football player is taking a knee, we need to begin taking the words of Reverend Turner seriously.
 If there is no color line at the cross of Jesus, why should we have color lines anywhere else on this Earth?
 In The Lord’s Prayer, Jesus said: “Thy Kingdom Come.
 Thy will be done.
 On Earth as it is in Heaven.”
 Jesus makes it plain in his own words.
 The Kingdom of Heaven begins here on Earth folks—right now—with you and me.
 If the Kingdom of Heaven allows no color lines at the cross of Jesus, it surely allows them nowhere else on this Earth.
 We need to understand that and act just as wisely and bravely as Reverend Turner did in his time and place.
 Racism has no place in this country, and we must oppose it vigorously so the minds of our people are no longer poisoned by racial hatred and violence.

 Reverend Turner (Second from Right) Escorting African-American Children